In a nutshell

 Are you allowed to feed squirrels in Central Park?

-Is Central Park dangerous in the evening?
+Is Central Park dangerous at night?

 Are you allowed to fly a kite in Central Park?